lsb53/finalproject/README.md

   2) 20 taxa + 100,000 bp nucleotide sequences
   3) 100 taxa + 1,200 bp nucleotide sequences
   4) 100 taxa + 100,000 bp nucleotide sequences

 Each plot contains two panels, one for each root height (100 and 1000 ybp).
+These plots were used to qualitatively assess the ability of posterior inference to accurately estimate the simulated substitution rate.